pypeit/PypeIt/doc/calibrations/calibrations.rst

    cases where the code crashed, things were fixed, and then one re-runs the script.

-Below is the full list of possible master frame produced by PypeIt.
+Below is the full list of possible calibration frames produced by PypeIt.
 For any given run, the files actually produced will depend on the :doc:`spectrograph
 <../spectrographs/spectrographs>` and the files listed in the
 :ref:`pypeit_file`.